-1. What are connectors contrast?
+1. What are connectors of contrast?

 The table below summarises different contrast connectors, their usage, and example sentences to help you understand how to use them correctly.